 Ransomware is on the rise.
 In fact, it is estimated that a new attack will occur every 11 seconds.
 By the time it takes you to read this sentence, your organization might be under attack from a new ransom group looking to cash out.

-Malicious links and attachments are among the main causes of phishing which lead to ransomware attacks.
-Cyber awareness and training should be at the cornerstone of your organization, especially in today’s hybrid work landscape to keep employees safe from the latest phishing tactics.
+Malicious links and attachments are among the main causes of phishing, which leads to ransomware attacks.
+Cyber awareness and training should be at the cornerstone of your organization, especially in today’s hybrid work landscape, to keep employees safe from the latest phishing tactics.

 But that’s not enough to thwart malicious actors from coming up with new and ingenious ways to expose vulnerabilities within your organization and network.

-Outdated security measures or unpatched software can help increase your chances of an onset attack.
+Outdated security measures or unpatched software can increase your chances of an attack.
 A small glitch can lead to a massive breach if left unpatched.
-The average cost of a data breach as of 2022 is $4.24m.
+The average cost of a data breach as of 2022 was $4.24 million.

 Once upon a time, a VPN was all you needed to grant secure access to cloud resources.
 That is, until, the pandemic struck and forced organizations to rethink the way secure access was granted.
 This helped pave the way for a new security approach that covers all bases, whether on-site or remote, with more advanced levels of authentication, to reduce the threat surface.